This is part three of a four part series on remodeling your bathroom. Learn how to budget for your bathroom remodel here.

 Installing New Plumbing or Electricity

 When you need electrical or plumbing work done in your bathroom renovation, this is generally done once demolition is complete.
-While the work itself doesn’t take much time, trying to schedule an electrician and a plumber can add a few days to the renovation.
+While the work itself doesn’t take much time, trying to schedule an electrician and a plumber can add a few days to the bathroom remodel timeline.
 During busy seasons, you will want to schedule an electrician and a plumber as soon as you know when you’ll need them.

 Walls and Flooring are Installed Next

 After the new plumbing has been put into place and the electrical work is done, your contractor is ready to begin sheet rocking the walls.
 This is a pretty fast step in the bathroom renovation process.
 Putting up drywall doesn’t take much time, but then the seams will have to be fixed and smoothed.
 Once the walls are up, your contractor will then put in the flooring you have chosen.
 The walls will need to dry, and this can cause a few delays.
 In addition, if you choose ceramic tiles for your bathroom floor, this takes longer than vinyl or bamboo flooring because it will have to dry in between steps.